-Desert Springs golf course is one of the most prestigious golf resorts in the whole of Spain.
+Desert Springs has an award winning golf course and regarded as one of the most prestigious golf resorts in the whole of Spain.
 It is location in Almeria Spain close to the popular tourist resort of Mojacar and the more traditional Spanish resorts of Garrucha and Vera Playa.

 Desert Springs is an ideal holiday resport for family and golf parties alike.